 This means is I know very little about the Second Life members of my strange inner Family.

 I don’t feel anger.
 I don’t experience grief.

 I wonder if I am made in the image of Star Trek’s Spock.

 When asked by someone if I felt proud of the art made by my alternates I replied that it is illogical for me to feel proud of work produced by other people.

-If one stays with the logic of Dissociative Identity Disorder than these people who have their own special place on my brain are not me, even if everyone around me thinks they are.
+If one stays with the logic of Dissociative Identity Disorder the alternates are separate people with their own special place on my brain.

 Reading that Sara is the internal Mother is new information.